RdCargo/Cargo-WP/readme.txt

 == 3.0 ==
 * Ability to change pickup point from admin.
-* Add reindex for moving from plugin versions lower than 3.0
+* Add reindex for moving from plugin versions lower than 3.0 (REQUIRED REINDEX AFTER PLUGIN UPDATE)
 * Added filters to edit cargo parameters array.
+* Added fulfillment checkbox.
+* fix to make the cargo block display in the free shipping and flat rate shipping methods.